 The bowl is BPA free and my parents tell me that is a very good thing for any product that you either eat or drink out of.

-Is the YETI Boomer a good outside dog bowl?
+Is it a good outside dog bowl?

 I use mine inside, but that’s because I eat and drink indoors.
 If we go on adventures then my parents bring a smaller, lightweight bowl instead.

 Is the YETI Boomer dog bowl worth the money?

 So often in such cases, we end up with the more premium product eventually anyway, when a lesser-quality alternative fails and we can have confidence that the premium option will last a long time and be practical and enjoyable to use.

-For an essential dog product such as a water bowl, I don’t think you can go wrong.
+For an essential dog product such as a water bowl, I don’t think you can go wrong with this product.

-5 new from $49.99
+6 new from $50.00